 The reason you probably won’t see this in hospitals any time soon, really, isn’t that it doesn’t work ever.
 No one would necessarily argue that trained practitioners of meditation can enact physiological changes in their bodies seemingly at will that those of us who don’t spend every day mostly meditating — or who don’t even meditate, ever — can’t.
 But that’s the point.
 Those of us who don’t spend every day mostly meditating — or who don’t even meditate, ever — can’t effect these rapid physiological changes.

 It’s an efficiency thing, as much as anything.
 It is hard enough to get people to take a full course of antibiotics, or take birth control every day at the same time — and taking a pill is a very easy thing for most adults to do.
 Meditating is a very difficult thing that takes a lot of training for most people, and while it may be true that in the long run it also has an anti-inflammatory and stress-relieving effect (I find that plausible), it’s not appropriate for acute illnesses if the patient hasn’t already trained fairly extensively in mindfulness.
 Doctors would be introducing a huge amount of user error if they sent people with chronic diseases home with a pamphlet on meditation instead of an anti-inflammatory drug.
+Drug addiction is something people can fall prey to and one needs to go to inpatient rehab nyc to get help.

 Why It’s Not A Huge Breakthrough: We Were Always Physical Feedback Loops